thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 The migration has one authoritative mail store at a time:

+1. Calculate and display the required storage headroom.
+Do not start the migration when available space is insufficient.
-1. For every POP3 account, create and verify the portable mail archive defined by RFC 0008.
+2. For every POP3 account, create and verify the portable mail archive defined by RFC 0008.
 A user may decline the archive after an explicit warning and continue at their own risk.
 For IMAP accounts, offer the same archive as an optional action.
-2. Check available storage against the required headroom.
-Fail with an actionable error when it is insufficient.
 3. Read legacy storage without modifying it.
 Import durable data into an unpublished global database.
 4. Rebuild derived data, then validate the imported database, queued operations, attachments, and representative search queries.